|

 • James Beck is the lead analyst of the Weekly Petroleum Supply Team for the Energy Information Administration, Office of Petroleum and Biofuels Statistics.
 He recently wrote:

 “The data support your general point that total petroleum product demand is at 1997/98 levels. . . .
 This 15 years of demand destruction cannot be explained fully by increased efficiency or increased use of biofuels and renewables (these have, at most, a marginal effect).
 This is truly an indication of the real and continuing trouble in our economy, high unemployment and underemployment, loss of manufacturing, and reduction of shipping.
+OK, if the global demand for crude oil has fallen to levels seen 15 years ago, I agree that the numbers don’t suggest we’re in a “recovery”.
+Instead, those numbers only confirm what you and I already know we’re at least in a recession and probably a global depression and the global economy is starting to crater.
+That’s not news.

 “Demand for gasoline continues to be below 2002 levels